ooliver1/eludris/plan.md

 a shared **private** key that both instances can indentify each other with (in case an instance's domain get's compromised) and the instance's id.

-`/external` routes will take both http requests payloads and websocket payloads in the form of http requests (let's say an instance A has a community with a channel that has user's from other instances, one of which is B when a user from instance B sends a message to `B's domain/external/A's ID/channels/:channelid/messages` B will send the websocket message event's payload to `A's domain/external/A's ID/channels/:channelid/message`, and when a user from instance A send's a message the opposite will happen with A sending a request to B's external route).
+`/external` routes will take both http requests payloads and Pandemonium payloads in the form of http requests (let's say an instance A has a community with a channel that has user's from other instances, one of which is B when a user from instance B sends a message to `B's domain/external/A's ID/channels/:channelid/ messages` B will send the rest api message payload to `A's domain/external/ A's ID/channels/:channelid/message`, and when a user from instance A send's a message the opposite will happen with A sending a request to B's external route).

 I'm sure this implementation has some edge cases which may cause some issues but I'm hoping to iron them out and doccument them here once I encounter them.

-## Miscellaneous info.
+## Miscellaneous info

 ### IDs